-Students with a deficit of 15 hours (majors), or 7 hours (minors) or more will not be allowed to audition or assume crew/design responsibilities for main stage productions.
+Students with a deficit of one semester's hours or more will not be allowed to audition or assume crew/design responsibilities for main stage productions.
 This will also imperil the chances of receiving/maintaining a scholarship.

 Please note that completion of service hours is a department requirement for graduation.
 Events which are mandatory for all majors are noted.